CLIENT: West Wales General Hospital

 West Wales Hospital is dedicated to delivering the very best in quality and value to their patients.
 This was significantly reflected in the design brief for the new three-storey theatre with state of the art patient surroundings being the central focus throughout.

-A recent American study by the Cleveland Veterans Affairs Medical Centre in Ohio found that curtains which hang between patient beds in hospitals can become contaminated with drug-resistant bacteria and may be playing a role in the spread of these germs in hospitals.
+A recent American study by Michigan Medical Center at the University Hospital in Ann Harbor found that curtains which hang between patient beds in hospitals can become contaminated with drug-resistant bacteria and may be playing a role in the spread of these germs in hospitals.

-The study showed that CDIFF, MRSA and VRE can be found on hospital privacy curtains.
+The study showed that RGNB, MRSA and VRE can be found on hospital privacy curtains.
 More worrying, researchers found that these bugs transfer onto the hands of people who handle the contaminated curtains, suggesting that health care workers who operate these may be spreading bugs.
-The study found that 43 percent of privacy curtains were contaminated with VRE, 22 percent of them harboured MRSA and four percent tested positive for CDIFF.
+The study found that 13,8 percent of privacy curtains were contaminated with VRE, 22 percent of them harboured MRSA and six percent tested positive for RGNB.

-Through continued studies it has been proven that sheer, easily cleaned surfaces are essential in hospitals in order to reduce the risks associated with the spread of super bugs such as Clostridium difficile (CDIFF), Methicillin-resistant Staphylococcus aureus (MRSA) and Vancomycin-resistant Enterococcus (VRE).
+Through continued studies it has been proven that sheer, easily cleaned surfaces are essential in hospitals in order to reduce the risks associated with the spread of super bugs such as Methicillin-resistant Staphylococcus aureus (MRSA), Vancomycin-resistant Enterococcus (VRE), and resistant Gram-negative bacteria (RGNB).
 LC SmartGlass provides the ideal surface to combat these deadly infections and eliminates the need for traditional blind systems which are difficult to clean and high risk in terms of harbouring dirt and bugs.

 When the electrical supply is switched on, the liquid crystal molecules align and the LC SmartGlass panel instantly clears.
 When the power is switched off the liquid crystal molecules are randomly oriented scattering light and the LC SmartGlass becomes opaque (private).